confluentinc/ksql/docs/troubleshoot-ksqldb.md

 process of RocksDB, it has to extract the C library before it can be used.
 The location to extract the C library is determined by the java.io.tmpdir system property or `ROCKSDB_SHAREDLIB_DIR` environment variable.
-If this directory is not writable, then the user will see an error like the following
+If this directory is not writable, you'll see an error like the following:

 ```
 [2018-05-22 12:15:32,702] ERROR Exception occurred while writing to connection stream:  (io.confluent.ksql.rest.server.resources.streaming.QueryStreamWriter:105)